jpburstrom/scbno055/README.md

 ### Installing

 If you don't want to build the extension yourself, there is a compiled binary in the Extensions directory.
-Install it from the host computer (with the Bela attached) with the `install-bela.sh` script in the repository root.
+Install it from the host computer (with the Bela attached) with the `bela-install.sh` script in the repository root.

 ### Building